NYT Connections Hints, Answers & Clues -

 Moderate difficulty overall — the thunder sounds and the process steps each snap into focus quickly, but the puppet types require you to think in a specific craft context, and the hidden-phrase group will fool most players at least once.

-NYT Connections Words: Hints & Clues for April 29, 2026
+Connections Hints for Every Word in the April 29, 2026 Puzzle

 ROUND